privacy-scaling-explorations/pse.dev/content/articles/zkopru-on-testnet-privacy-scaling-explorations.md

 ---
 authors: ["PSE Team"]
-title: "ZKOPRU on Testnet - Privacy & Scaling Explorations"
+title: "ZKOPRU on Testnet - Privacy Stewards of Ethereum"
 image: null
 tldr: "Exciting news!
 ZKOPRU is now live on the Görli testnet.
 We show you how to use it."
 date: "2022-08-26"